Peter Baker - Board Vice Chair

 Community Member

 In 2023, Bill retired as the owner of the Home Instead in Gorham, which serves Cumberland County.
 He opened the business in November of 2000, marking a dramatic career change.
 Before moving to Maine in 2000, Bill made his living and was widely known throughout the Midwest as an orchestral and ballet conductor, cellist, radio personality, and educator.
 Bill began his professional musical life as Assistant Principal Cellist of the Oklahoma Symphony Orchestra.
 He has appeared as guest conductor with many symphonies across the country.
 A diagnosis of Multiple Sclerosis prompted Bill to explore career options outside the realm of music.
 When he learned of the opportunity to open a Home Instead franchise, he enthusiastically embraced it, largely because of his family’s experience dealing with the challenges of caring for his stepmother, who had died from Alzheimer’s disease.
-Bill has been an active with the Maine Chapter of the Alzheimer’s Association, including as Chair of the Board of Directors.
-Bill serves on our Power in Aging Committee and is a Leadership Exchange on Ageism facilitator.
+Bill has been an active member with the Maine Chapter of the Alzheimer’s Association, including serving as Chair of the Board of Directors.
+Bill also serves on MCOA’s Power in Aging Committee and is a Leadership Exchange on Ageism facilitator.

-Donna Kelley - Board Vice Chair
+Donna Kelley - Board President

 Waldo Community Action Partners

 Donna is the President and Chief Executive Officer for Waldo Community Action Partners, which provides services and supports to our low-income community members including medical and public transportation, early childhood eduction, home repair and weatherization, heating assistance, and programs that address food insecurity.
-She has been practicing social work for 29 years, much of that time in the behavioral healthcare field.
-Donna has also worked for three large community mential health centers in Maine developing, managing, and running rental subsidy programs, homeless transitional housing, independent housing, residential treatment services, and other community services.
-She earned her undergraduate BS from the Univesity of Maine, with a major in Biology.
-She received her MSW from the University of New Egland in Biddeford.
-Donna resides in Belfast ith her family and enjoys coaching high school swimming.
+She has been practicing social work for more than 30 years, much of that time in the behavioral healthcare field.
+Donna has also worked for three large community mental health centers in Maine developing, managing, and running rental subsidy programs, homeless transitional housing, independent housing, residential treatment services, and other community services.

 Claudette Ndayininahaze